The Carlson-type zero-density theorem for the Beurling zeta function: Concluding remarks

-Let us finally mention a few related questions of varying degree of difficulty, which we consider interesting at this stage of development of the Beurling theory of arithmetical semigroups.
-As mentioned above, we would be interested to see--a possibly optimal in principle--effective zero-free region estimate of the form \eqref{classicalzerofree}.
-This would immediately imply by Theorem \ref{th:upperestimation} above, the respective effective error term estimate in the PNT.
-Note that in case of the Riemann zeta function many later tricky improvements were combined to sharpen the effective zero-free region, all being started by an insightful paper of Stechkin \cite{St}, and continued e.g. in \cite{Kadiri} and \cite{MT-JNT}.
+Let us finally mention a few related questions of varying degree of difficulty that we consider interesting at this stage of development of the Beurling theory of arithmetical semigroups.
+As mentioned above, we would be interested to see---a possibly optimal in principle---effective zero-free region estimate of the form \eqref{classicalzerofree}.
+This would immediately imply by Theorem \ref{th:upperestimation} above the respective effective error term estimate in the PNT.
+Note that in case of the Riemann zeta function many later tricky improvements were combined to sharpen the effective zero-free region, all being started by an insightful paper of Stechkin \cite{St}, and continued, e.g., in \cite{Kadiri} and \cite{MT-JNT}.
 However, from Stechkin on, these authors capitalize on the fact that together with each root of the Riemann $\zeta$ function the symmetric (about the critical line $\Re s=1/2$) point is a zero, too, which essentially refers to the functional equation.
-In case we have no such information, only the classic method of Landau and optimization of the Landau extremal problem on the respective auxiliary nonnegative trigonometric polynomials, is possible.
+In case we have no such information, only the classic method of Landau and optimization of the Landau extremal problem on the respective auxiliary nonnegative trigonometric polynomials is possible.
 For that direction see \cite{AK} and \cite{Rev-L}.

-Naturally, we don't think that the constant 12 in the exponent would be optimal--hopefully later development\footnote{After finalizing this paper, we were informed in email that F. Broucke obtained Theorem \ref{th:NewDensity} with some better exponent.
-In particular, in the case when Condition G is also satisfied, he could also recover our earlier exponent $\frac{6-2\theta}{1-\theta}$.
-The announced proof would go along different, more classical lines, following the large sieve type Dirichlet polynomial mean value estimate approach.
-It is very remarkable if indeed these can go through with not necessarily natural numbers but only reals, possibly not even spaced uniformly.
-We were also informed by email that following F. Broucke also Bin Chen could derive this crucial new mean value estimate.} can bring it down.
+Naturally, we do not think that the constant 12 in the exponent would be optimal.
+In fact, later developments improved on it already.
+After we finalized this paper (and it was under evaluation at a journal), Frederik Broucke and Gregory Debruyne obtained Theorem \ref{th:NewDensity} with some better exponent \cite{BrouckeDebruyne}.
+In particular, in the case when Condition G is also satisfied, they could also recover our earlier exponent $\frac{6-2\theta}{1-\theta}$.
+The proof goes along different, more classical, lines following the large sieve type Dirichlet polynomial mean value estimate approach.
+Very recently, these estimates were further improved in \cite{Broucke-new} applying a combination of several ideas and results including a nice, also very recent mean value estimate result from \cite{Broucke-Hilberdink}.